orange-eng/internship/Baidu/Daily.md

 **Manipulating Stochastic Gradient Noise** **Understanding and Scheduling Weight Decay**

 印度研究员的口语也很棒呀！ How do you compare your way with other.

+## Open Commonsense Reasoning with pen Information Annotation Graphs
+- Training Dense Passage Retriever
+- Inference with Dense Passage Retriever

+- Encode Single OIA Graphs
+- Encode Joint OIA-Graphs
+- Subgraph Reasoning on Joint-OIA Graph

+They will offer some useful suggestions for your current works.